 A loan is considered to be a TDR when the Company grants a concession to the borrower because of the borrower's financial condition that the Company would not otherwise consider.
-Such concessions include the reduction of interest rates, forgiveness of all or a portion of principal or interest or other modifications at interest rates that are less than the current market rate for new obligations with similar risk.
+Such concessions generally include one or a combination of the following: an extension of the maturity date at a stated rate of interest lower than the current market rate for new debt with similar risk; a temporary reduction in the interest rate; or a change in scheduled payment amount.
 TDR loans are nonaccrual loans; however, they can be returned to accrual status after a period of performance, generally evidenced by six months of compliance with their modified terms.

-When the Company modifies a loan in a troubled debt restructuring, management evaluates for impairment, if any, based on the present value of the expected future cash flows, discounted at the contractual interest rate of the original loan agreement, except when the sole (remaining) source of repayment for the loan is the operation or liquidation of the collateral.
+When the Company modifies a loan in a troubled debt restructuring, management measures for impairment, if any, based on the present value of the expected future cash flows, discounted at the contractual interest rate of the original loan agreement, except when the sole (remaining) source of repayment for the loan is the operation or liquidation of the collateral.
 In these cases, management uses the current fair value of the collateral, less selling costs.
 If management determines that the value of the modified loan is less than the recorded investment in the loan an impairment charge would be recognized.